 - In the Vision module, you can set security for managing alarms, editing Tags and a host of other functions.
 You can also set security on Vision components and windows .

 - In Ignition 8.0 with the Perspective module, you can set security on projects and views.
 You can also set permissions in event Actions.

 The primary purpose of Gateway security is to protect access to the two most critical areas of Ignition: the Designer and the Gateway.
 Many important resources are configured in these areas, so access to each Gateway section (Status and Config), as well as the Designer, can be limited by role.

-- Through the Gateway you can also set up Audit Profiles, which cause Ignition to record details about specific events that occurred.
+- Through the Gateway you can also set up Audit Log and Profiles, which cause Ignition to record details about specific events that occurred.
 For more information, see Project Auditing and Alarm Notification Auditing.

 Security with User Sources